 Make sense?
 OK, now go ahead and work on making food choices that are easy, healthy and tasty!

-Alpa Shah, MS, RD, CDE is a Senior Medical Manager, US Dietary Supplements, Global Medical Affairs at Pfizer
+Alpa Shah, MS, RD is a Director, US Medical Affairs, Wellness Lead, Global Clinical Development & Medical Affairs at Pfizer Inc.